crdrost/sha3-js/readme.md

 there is a shorter algorithm suggested by the spec but which is not totally standards-compliant; e.g. Halfskein.)

-Presently, the following five are implemented:
+Presently, the following six are implemented:

 * [BLAKE][blake], by Aumasson, Henzen, Meier, and Phan
-	* BLAKE-32 is supported in blake32.js
+	* BLAKE-32 is supported in blake32.js and blake32.min.js
+* [Blue Midnight Wish][bmw], by Gligoroski, Klima, Knapskog, El-Hadedy, Amundsen, and Mj&oslash;lsnes
+	* BMW256 is supported in bmw.js and bmw.min.js
 * [CubeHash][cubehash], by Dan Bernstein.
 	* CubeHash16/64-256 is supported in cubehash.js and cubehash.min.js
 * [Keccak][keccak], by Bertoni, Daemen, Peeters, and van Assche